I have been an AT&T Uverse wire technician for over seven years.

 The amount of money AT&T spends on sending a technician to a house is no pocket change.
 There's hourly pay, gas, insurance, liability, overtime, vehicle wear and tear, etc...
 This doesn't stop them from allowing customers to talk them into sending a technician.
 Some phone representative who has zero field experience will even tell a customer there is a problem on the line.
 Lies, most of the time.

 Slow internet is one of the main repair calls a technician will get.
-The majority of the time the technician will arrive in the home, connect their cell phone to your wi-fi, and run a speed test.
+The majority of the time, the technician will arrive at the home, connect their cell phone to your wi-fi, and run a speed test.
 They don't need to see your computer because most people have computer issues, not internet issues.
 This doesn't stop customers from pressing the power button on their computer to "prove" how slow the internet is because the computer takes 10 minutes to turn on.
 Computer performance and internet performance are not the same.

 There are literally hundreds of reasons a technician can be called out.
-If you have any doubts, do some research online, ask an AT&T phone rep to mail you a modem, or call a previous technician, they leave their number for this reason.
+If you have any doubts, do some research online, ask an AT&T phone rep to mail you a modem, or call a previous technician; they leave their number for this reason.

 3. There's More to the Job Than What You See

 In the movies, a cable installer is someone who comes into your home, plugs in some wires, and then leaves.
 It can be much more complicated than that.

 Those wires you see them plug in all go somewhere.
 They originate in a Central Office somewhere in the city.
 They can be fiber or copper wires.
 There are literally thousands of individual pairs of wires.
 They end up at a crossbox near your neighborhood, where they stop.
 That crossbox has a thousand wires that each go to a terminal (by the 10s or dozens at a time) at the top of a telephone pole or underground.
 Then a wire goes from the terminal to your home.